 You have a right to receive an adverse action notice.

 You are entitled to your ChexSystems file disclosure free of charge once every 12 months.
-But there are other ways to get your FREE ChexSystems file if:
+But under certain conditions free ChexSystems reports are available to consumers more often, for example:

 - A company has taken adverse action against you because of information in your credit report.